Order the spring issue here

 ELITE: Eric Motjer's new film portrays four people belonging to Lebanon's Christian elite.
 It's a fascinating glimpse into a lifestyle you may not have known existed.

-Breaking the silence of the Lebanese civil war
+Breaking the silence on the Lebanese civil war

-THE WAR IN LEBANON: About a War shows how understanding history can contribute to reconciliation and progress in a society where it is still taboo to talk about the past.
+THE WAR IN LIBANON: About a War shows how understanding history can contribute to reconciliation and progress in a society where it is still taboo to talk about the past.

 A wonderful city, a sad city

-: Beirut: Disaster has its own logic – slow, slow, people live their lives.
-How does a crisis manifest itself?
+Beirut: The disaster has its own logic – slow, slow, people live their lives.
+How does a crisis appear?
 What signs should we learn to read?
 And what does it mean to write in a time like now?